Dor (film): Release and reception

-Dor accumulated about Rs.
-38 million in India at the end of 2006.

-Reviews
+Critical response

 The Telegraph said in its review, "When you first watch Nagesh Kukunoor's impressively shot Dor, you want to simply applaud it as good cinema.
-Whether it's Ayesha's award-worthy performance or Shreyas' amusing moments, the credit marks pile up in favor of the director who has made engaging cinema."
+Whether it's Ayesha's award-worthy performance or Shreyas' amusing moments, the credit marks pile up in favour of the director who has made engaging cinema."
 The Times of India said:

 Dor makes a strong feminist statement without being strident or shouting slogans.
 And all along, the riveting friendship between the two polarized women and the events that bring them together, keep tugging at your heart.
 Shreyas Talpade proves that (his previous film), Iqbal was no accident and Gul Panag gives one of the most convincing portrayals of her career.
 But, it is Ayesha Takia who simply blows your breath away.
 Her journey from joyous subjugation – where she is content to dance before her husband and be at the beck and call of her in-laws – to silent emancipation is absolutely endearing.

 About the technical department, The Hindu said: